 Never Live It Down: The "Butter Scene" was not only this for Bertolucci but for Brando as well, seeing as how he went along with the whole thing while Schneider was completely unaware of what was going on.

-No Such Thing as Bad Publicity: One the other hand, the controversy over the above mentioned scene, along with the rest of the film's sexual content, didn't stop it from being a critical success.
+No Such Thing as Bad Publicity: On the other hand, the controversy over the above mentioned scene, along with the other sex scenes and the behind-the-scenes treatment of the main leads, didn't stop the film from being a critical success.

 The sex scenes and subject matter got it banned in certain countries.